If you own a jet ski, you’ll be putting fuel in it quite a bit, so you’ll need a few gas cans.

 If you own a Sea-Doo Spark, it holds about 5 gallons of gas and the EX is about 10 gallons.

-For most people I suggest getting 2 to 3 jugs to store gas as that is all you need.
+For most people, I suggest getting 2 to 3 jugs to store fuel to cut down on the trips to the gas station.

-Even worse, since there are no vents the gas cans inflate and burst due to heating and cooling.
+Even worse, since there are no vents, the gas can inflate and burst due to heating and cooling.

 This video does a good job of explaining it more.
 I don’t suggest doing the modifications like the video does.